How Trinity University advanced soft plastic recycling with the SPC

 Navigation

 Within the Dorothy A. and James W. Laurie Auditorium complex lies the Richardson Communications Center, home to the university’s Department of Communication and KRTU-FM (Jazz 91.7).
-KRTU is a premier jazz and alternative radio station serving the greater Southwest.
-It is a campus and community hub where media production, learning, and cultural programming intersect.
+KRTU is a premier jazz and alternative radio station serving the greater Southwest — a campus and community hub where media production, learning, and cultural programming intersect.

 Laurie Auditorium itself is a 2,700-seat venue that hosts a wide range of events, from academic lectures and commencement ceremonies to public performances, community discussions, and special guest visits.
 Its high visibility and diverse audience made it an ideal site to explore a new sustainability initiative.